Wild Grace Sanctuary

 The Dream

 That vision rooted itself across continents, and after many moves, many losses, and a leap of faith, it took form on eighteen acres between Conyers and Lithonia, Georgia.
-What began as a personal refuge became something more: a living sanctuary where humans, animals, and the land come together in sacred relationship.
+What began as a personal refuge became something more: a living sanctuary where people, animals, and the land heal each other.

 I've built small businesses.
 I've written books.
 I've coded complex systems and survived deep heartbreak.
 But nothing compares to the feeling of standing on this land, hearing the wind in the trees, and remembering: I am home.
 This space healed me when I thought I couldn't be healed.
 Now I offer it to others.